 Guyana - Formalities

-It is recommended that Clearance is done at Bartica as the office there has been set up with cruisers in mind.
+Bartica is the preferred clearance port for Guyana.
+It is advisable to let the Coastguard on Fort Island (Tel.
+592 600 6510 know you are in Guyanan waters.
+At Bartica there is an office which has been set up with cruisers in mind.
 Customs, Immigration and Health authorities are all based there and the paperwork is simple and quick.
+No agent is required.

-It is possible to clear in at Georgetown, but the berthing and anchoring facilities in Demerara harbour are not very suitable for yachts.
+It is possible, but not advisable, to clear in at Georgetown (about 7nm SE of the Essequibo river).
+The berthing and anchoring facilities in Demerara harbour are not suitable for yachts.

 Passports must be valid for at least 6 months.

 Visitor Visas can now be issued on arrival.
 The usual length of stay is 3 months, although an extension may be possible.